openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Fortitude

 Fortitude governs your ability to withstand physical punishment.
-Tests of fortitude include fighting off disease, surviving malnourishment, and marching long stretches without rest.
+Tests of Fortitude include fighting off disease, surviving malnourishment, and marching long stretches without rest.
+In most cases, you'll be making Fortitude rolls at the GM's prompting in response to a situation, rather than actively choosing to make a roll.

 #### Challenging Test of Fortitude (CR 15)

 Sheriff Bates and his posse of deputies are tracking a pair of bandits through the desert.
 In an effort to make up for lost time, they attempt to double march despite the blazing heat.
+The GM calls for a Fortitude roll to resist the harsh cruelties of the desert.

 **Success with a twist:** Those who fail their roll are able to keep up with the rest of the crew, but they suffer one level of the *fatigued* bane.